aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 The features of such a tree are that:

-- All data is stored in an node, to mainain easily
+- All data is stored in an node, to maintain easily
 - Difficult to extend